Kebaya: Kebaya Melayu/ Kebaya Labuh/ Kebaya Panjang/ Baju Belah

 Although Malay women are famous for their Baju Kurung, kebaya sometimes is also being worn for both formal or informal occasions.
 The kebaya panjang is a knee-length, long-sleeved blouse, worn over a sarong.
-It is often elaborately embroidered with floral motifs on the cuffs and the front lapel, with a neckline that is usually 'V'-shaped.
+It is often elaborately embroidered with floral motifs on the cuffs and the front lapel, with a neckline that is usually V-shaped.
 Kebaya panjang resembles baju kurung in many ways.
 The only differentiation is it splits and fits in front of the dress, secured with kerongsang brooch.
 The original kebaya panjang was designed to reach the ankle, only an inch from the bottom of the sarong, with sleeves that were wide and long.

 Another variety of the kebaya panjang is known as the kebaya labuh.
 This kebaya is a loose-fitting long blouse, worn with an undergarment known as baju pontong.
 The dress is designed with several small buttons as fasteners.
 Both kebaya panjang and kebaya labuh do not accentuate the shape of the body of the wearer as compared to the other Kebaya, namely kebaya nyonya.
 This style of kebaya is commonly worn by Malay women in Malaysia, Singapore and Brunei and are cherished by society as recent trends show that this dress is becoming more popular, although it is normally worn by older women.

-Back in the old days, kebaya was considered common everyday attire for Malay women besides baju kurung, although the latter is more popular.
+Back in the old days, kebaya was considered common everyday wear for Malay women besides baju kurung, although the latter is more popular.
 However, the status has changed as it is now worn mostly to formal events and weddings.
 Still, this style of Malay kebaya continues to grow according to time with its characteristics of a split at the front that is covered with buttons or brooches still remains.
 In term of fabric choice, Malay kebaya is usually made of traditional textiles like tenun or songket.